ALL THAT HAPPENS MUST BE KNOWN.

 AN EDIT-TWEET BUTTON, we had screamed, knee-deep in viscera and gore.
 IS THAT TOO MUCH TO ASK?
 IS IT?
 IS IT?

-It had been a touch too much, as it turned out.
-It had been a touch too much, a touch too far.
+It had been too much, as it turned out, a touch too much, a touch too far.
 Already in our possession was the awesome power to cajole and twist the words of Man to our own petty cause.
 We had already been left free and easy to air our illest thoughts over and over and over again.

 Was this not enough? they had asked.

-Many of us gave in after the Market Street riots, reduced to simply sobbing and retching and wailing and howling.
-We beneath a sky stained red, an ocean boiled bloody and black.
-One hundred-forty characters lay dead and buried.
+Many of us gave in after the Market Street Massacre, reduced to simply sobbing and retching and wailing and howling, broken beneath a sky broiled red, an ocean bloody and black.
+Two hundred and eighty characters lay dead and buried.
 It was as good as over.

 In cherry and chestnut and claret and copper, the blood seemed quite impossible